A graph-informed regret metric for optimal distributed control: Conclusion

 \preprintswitch{ \begin{IEEEbiography}[{ }]{Daniele Martinelli} received the B.Sc. degree in automation and control engineering from the Università Federico II di Napoli, Naples, Italy, in 2020, and the M.Sc. degree in automation and control engineering from Politecnico di Milano, Milan, Italy, in 2022.
 He is currently pursuing a Ph.D. degree in robotics, control, and intelligent systems with the Automatic Control Laboratory at EPFL, Lausanne, Switzerland.
 His research interests include networked control theory, optimization, and machine learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Andrea Martin} is a Digital Futures Postdoctoral Fellow at KTH Royal Institute of Technology.
 He received the Ph.D. degree in Robotics, Control, and Intelligent Systems from EPFL in 2025.
 During his doctoral studies, he was affiliated with the NCCR Automation.
 Previously, he obtained a B.Sc. in Information Engineering and two M.Sc. degrees in Automation Engineering and Automatic Control and Robotics from the University of Padova and the Polytechnic University of Catalonia through the TIME double degree program.
-His research interests include control theory, optimization, and machine learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Giancarlo Ferrari-Trecate} (SM’12) received the Ph.D. degree in Electronic and Computer Engineering from the Universit\`a degli Studi di Pavia in 1999.
-Since September 2016 he is Professor at EPFL, Lausanne, Switzerland.
-In spring 1998, he was a Visiting Researcher at the Neural Computing Research Group, University of Birmingham, UK.
-In fall 1998, he joined as a Postdoctoral Fellow the Automatic Control Laboratory, ETH, Zurich, Switzerland.
-He was appointed Oberassistent at ETH, in 2000.
+His research interests include control theory, optimization, and machine learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Giancarlo Ferrari-Trecate} (SM'12) received a Ph.D. in Electronic and Computer Engineering from the Università degli Studi di Pavia in 1999.
+Since September 2016, he has been a Professor at EPFL, Lausanne, Switzerland.
+In the spring of 1998, he was a Visiting Researcher at the Neural Computing Research Group, University of Birmingham, UK.
+In the fall of 1998, he joined the Automatic Control Laboratory, ETH, Zurich, Switzerland, as a Postdoctoral Fellow.
+He was appointed Oberassistent at ETH in 2000.
 In 2002, he joined INRIA, Rocquencourt, France, as a Research Fellow.
-From March to October 2005, he was researcher at the Politecnico di Milano, Italy.
-From 2005 to August 2016, he was Associate Professor at the Dipartimento di Ingegneria Industriale e dell'Informazione of the Universita' degli Studi di Pavia.
+From March to October 2005, he was a researcher at the Politecnico di Milano, Italy.
+From 2005 to August 2016, he was Associate Professor at the Dipartimento di Ingegneria Industriale e dell'Informazione of the Università degli Studi di Pavia.
 His research interests include scalable control, machine learning, microgrids, networked control, and hybrid systems.
 He and his team were winners or finalists for Best Student Paper awards at the European Control Conference (2023), the Conference on Decision and Control (2024), the Symposium of the European Association for Research in Transportation (2025), and the IEEE CSS Swiss Chapter Young Author Best Journal Paper Award (2024,2025).
 Giancarlo Ferrari Trecate is the founder and current chair of the Swiss chapter of the IEEE Control Systems Society.
 He is Senior Editor of the IEEE Transactions on Control Systems Technology and has served on the editorial boards of Automatica and Nonlinear Analysis: Hybrid Systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Luca Furieri} (S'17, M'21) is an Associate Professor at the Department of Engineering Sciences of the University of Oxford.
 Previously, he served as a Principal Investigator at the Swiss Federal Institute of Technology in Lausanne (EPFL), supported by an Ambizione career grant from the Swiss National Science Foundation.
 He has received a Laurea degree from the University of Bologna in 2016 and a PhD in Electrical Engineering and Information Technology from ETH Zurich in 2020.
 His papers have been awarded the IEEE Transactions on Control of Network Systems Best Paper Award in 2022, the European Control Conference Best Paper Award (finalist) in 2019, and the American Control Conference O. Hugo Schuck Best Paper Award in 2018.
 His group develops learning-based approaches that preserve stability, safety, and robustness in large-scale, interconnected systems such as energy and traffic networks. \end{IEEEbiography} }{ }